philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 # Enable Unit Testing with Jest

-As stated earlier, a good software dev. process goes along with unit testing.
+As stated earlier, a good software development process goes along with unit testing.
 Unit testing reduces the number of bugs released during deployment, making it very effective in software development.
-In unit testing, individual components of the project is tested, therefore, when any of the components are modified, your unit tests should not fail.
+In unit testing, individual components of the project are tested, therefore, when any of the components are modified, your unit tests should not fail.
 Any failure indicates that some components depend on some components.

 We will be using the `Jest` framework for unit testing.
 Jest is a JavaScript testing framework developed by Facebook, used to unit test JS/React apps.
 It works out of the box for both JS/React apps.
-One of its great feateures is snapshot testing, it captures snapshots of serialible values to simlpfy testing and to analyze how state changes over time.
+One of its great features is snapshot testing, it captures snapshots of serializable values to simplify testing and to analyze how state changes over time.

 Jest expects to find our tests files in the test folder.
 That was the reason we created the test folder earlier.
-Although, it has been a norm in JS testing community to put all your test flles in test folder, we are going to stick to it.
+Although it has been a norm in JS testing community to put all your test files in the test folder, we are going to stick to it.

 To start with, we need to install jest: